Find Grad Schools

 Graduate Certificates in African Studies

 There are 17 colleges and univerities across the nation that offer a graduate certificate in african studies.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 35% were students from underrepresented racial-ethnic groups.
-Also, 30.4% of african studies graduates were international students.
+This degree is more popular with female students, and about 45% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 22.7% of african studies graduates were international students.

 Education Levels of African Studies Majors